isomerpages/moe-ast-moehc/_school-histories/Schools/Alexandra Hill Primary School.md

 In June 1995, Alexandra Hill Primary School was one of six pilot schools to introduce the Accelerating the Use of Information Technology in Primary Schools (AITP) project.

-The school published a regular newsletter, initially entitled _Alexstar_.
-After 1996, the newsletter was called _Alexandra Hill Newsletter_.
+The school published a regular newsletter, initially entitled&nbsp;_Alexstar_.
+After 1996, the newsletter was called&nbsp;_Alexandra Hill Newsletter_.

 In 1997, Alexandra Hill Primary School absorbed students from Bukit Merah Primary School.
 In January 1998, the school moved to the former Bukit Merah Primary School premises at 100 Redhill Close.
 In 2000, the school was relocated to a temporary school building at 1 Telok Blangah Rise while its building was being renovated.